Best For

 - Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

+The mattress uses a thick 7.0” comfort layer built of poly and memory foam on top of a pocketed coil base.
 Unlike more traditional memory foams, which can be heat reactive (IE, harder when it’s cold and softer when they are warm), the foams use a modern formulation.

 Heat Dissipation Over Time

-Overall, when I consider my subjective experience, objective data, and material analysis, I am confident that most sleepers will find the Puffy Royal hybrid to be sufficiently cool.
+When I consider my subjective experience, objective data, and material analysis, I am confident that most sleepers will find the Puffy Royal hybrid to be sufficiently cool.

 Sinkage Test